nekobird/rocket/documentation/interfaces.md

 `[number, number]`

 An array containing two numbers.
-Usually, to represent min and max value.
+Usually to represent min and max value.

 ## `NumberOrRange`